Ecnomiohyla rabborum: Distribution

-Ecnomiohyla rabborum was known only from the cloud forests of the Pacific-facing slopes of the mountains above the town of El Valle de Antón in central Panama, between the provinces of Coclé and Panamá.
-Its range had an area of less than 100 km2 at altitudes of 900 to 1150 m.
+Ecnomiohyla rabborum is known only from the cloud forests of the Pacific-facing slopes of the mountains above the town of El Valle de Antón in central Panama, between the provinces of Coclé and Panamá.
+Its range has an area of less than 100 km2 at altitudes of 900 to 1150 m.
 However, it has not been observed in the area since 2007.

 Ecology and biology

-Ecnomiohyla rabborum, like other members of the genus, lived in the forest canopy.
-They were nocturnal and fed on insects.
-When threatened, they were capable of gliding through the air by leaping from their perch and fully stretching their massive webbed hands and feet.
-They could also steer the direction of their descent.
-In observations, they were known to glide for a distance of 9 m.
-Ecnomiohyla rabborum was one of the few frog species known to glide short distances using large, webbed feet and thin flaps of skin along its limbs, an adaptation that likely evolved to help it move between trees in the rainforest canopy.
+Ecnomiohyla rabborum, like other members of the genus, lives in the forest canopy.
+It is nocturnal and feeds on insects.
+When threatened, it is capable of gliding through the air by leaping from its perch and fully stretching its massive webbed hands and feet.
+It can also steer the direction of its descent.
+In observations, it is known to glide for a distance of 9 m.
+Ecnomiohyla rabborum is one of the few frog species known to glide short distances using large, webbed feet and thin flaps of skin along its limbs, an adaptation that likely evolved to help it move between trees in the rainforest canopy.

-The males of the species were highly territorial, defending water-filled tree holes used for breeding.
-The advertising calls of E. rabborum males consisted of "warm up" owl-like calls of three to five notes immediately followed by a single "grrrrrck", which some called a barking sound.
-The calling bouts happened only at night and lasted for about one to two minutes, with the intervals longer at the beginning and gradually becoming shorter.
-Aside from attracting females, the calls may also have served to warn off competing males.
-Mating occurred throughout the year, though the calls seem to have intensified two to three days before or after a full moon and during the peak mating season from mid-March to May.
+The males of the species are highly territorial, defending water-filled tree holes used for breeding.
+The advertising calls of E. rabborum males consists of "warm up" owl-like calls of three to five notes immediately followed by a single "grrrrrck", which some call a barking sound.
+The calling bouts happen only at night and last for about one to two minutes, with the intervals longer at the beginning and gradually becoming shorter.
+Aside from attracting females, the calls may also serve to warn off competing males.
+Mating occurs throughout the year, though the calls seem to have intensified two to three days before or after a full moon and during the peak mating season from mid-March to May.